A simple and powerful test of vaccine waning: A formal test

 \section{A formal test}

 Consider the following sharp null hypothesis of no waning:

 \begin{hypothesis}[Sharp null hypothesis] \end{hypothesis}

 The sharp null hypothesis (\ref{HYP: formal null}) states that anyone who would experience the outcome under exposure would do so regardless of whether exposure occurs at time 1 or at time 2.
 In short, individual susceptibility to exposure is constant across intervals and independent of exposure timing.
+One interpretation of Hypothesis \ref{HYP: formal null} is that the vaccine has an all-or-nothing effect \citep{halloran_thirty-five_2024}; that is, under exposure and a given level of treatment, the potential outcomes are deterministic.
+This test might reject the null hypothesis of no sharp waning when potential outcomes are sensitive to exposure intensities, which can arise in settings with multiple strains circulating in the population.
+Thus, we also introduce an alternative test, which allows the exposure to take a continuous value, building on \citet{janvin_quantification_2024}, see Appendix \ref{APP: multi exp} for details.
+However, this test often has substantially lower power.

 We further restrict the exposure intervention to have no carry-over effect on the outcome.
 That is, exposure at time 1 cannot affect the outcome at time 2 except through survival.
 This restriction is compatible with a fixed incubation period of an infectious agent. \begin{assumption}[Exposure exclusion restriction] \end{assumption}